sourcefrog/cargo-mutants/book/src/attrs.md

 2. Mark functions with `#[mutants::skip]` or other attributes containing `mutants::skip` (e.g. `#[cfg_attr(test, mutants::skip)]`).

-The `mutants` create is tiny and the attribute has no effect on the compiled code.
+The `mutants` crate is tiny and the attribute has no effect on the compiled code.
 It only flags the function for cargo-mutants.
 However, you can avoid the dependency by using the slightly longer `#[cfg_attr(test, mutants::skip)]` form.